Goldziher/gitfluff/pip-package/README.md

 # gitfluff

 Commit message linter with presets, custom formats, and cleanup automation.
 Fully compliant with [Conventional Commits 1.0.0](https://www.conventionalcommits.org/en/v1.0.0/).
+Skips linting while Git is creating a merge commit.

 This Python package distributes prebuilt `gitfluff` binaries.
 On first use, the correct release binary for your platform is downloaded and cached under `~/.cache/gitfluff`.